 - a.
-Review the follow-up items from previous meeting - i.
-For action: approve the minutes of the previous meeting - ii.
-Preliminary analysis of survey of paid related instruction - iii.
-Will Transition to Trainer be revised? - iv.
-Status of implemented changes to EDM Technician - b.
-Revisions to CFR 29.30 (AA/EEO regulations) - c.
-Federal grants to expand apprenticeship - d.
-Apprenticeship Completion Award Program - e.
+Follow-up items from previous meeting

+- i.
+Action: approve the draft minutes

+- ii.
+Two apprentices have completed to date.

+- iii.
+Outreach discussion

+- b.
+Revisions to CFR 29.30

+- c.
+Federal grants to expand apprenticeship

+- d.
+Apprenticeship Completion Award Program

+- e.
 Other